Damar Hamlin released from Cincinnati hospital, physicians say

 He was awakened on Wednesday night and was eventually able to grip people's hands.
 By Friday, Hamlin was able to breathe on his own and even addressed the team by videoconference, in which he told the Bills, "Love you boys."

-The latest update from doctors came on Saturday, when they described Hamlin's neurological function as "excellent," though he remained listed in critical condition.
+In an update Saturday, doctors described Hamlin's neurological function as "excellent," though he remained listed in critical condition.

 The physicians said on Monday it's still too early to say whether Hamlin could return to the NFL and there's still no word on the cause as he continues to undergo tests.